Custom Power Supply Design: Complete Engineering Guide for 2025

 • A robust design flow covers topology selection, component sizing, thermal design, PCB layout, and safety/EMC compliance (e.g., IEC/UL 62368-1, IEC 60601-1 for medical, CISPR 32/35 for EMC).

-• Modern switching topologies (e.g., LLC resonant, synchronous rectification, GaN/SiC) can typically achieve ~90–95% peak efficiency in optimized designs.
+• Modern switching topologies (e.g., LLC resonant, synchronous rectification, GaN/SiC) can achieve peak efficiencies in the 90–95% range in optimized designs, depending on operating conditions and system constraints.

 • Validation includes load/line regulation, ripple, transient response, thermal, reliability, and EMC testing.